vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 Yes, the patch is available through the standard update mechanisms for VMware vSphere and VMware Cloud Foundation.
 Consult the product documentation for the version of the product you use.

-See “[Best Practices for Patching VMware vSphere”](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/security-design/Best-Practices-for-Patching-vSphere.MD) for additional guidance on updating vSphere components.
+See “[Best Practices for Patching VMware vSphere”](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/security-design/Best-Practices-for-Patching-vSphere.md) for additional guidance on updating vSphere components.

 ### Are there any known issues with this patch?

 There are no known issues with the updates listed in VMSA-2024-0019.2.

-There was an issue with the original VMSA-2024-0019 update regarding session timeouts when accessing vCenter (with a workaround at [KB 377734.](https://knowledge.broadcom.com/external/article?articleNumber=377734).
+There was an issue with the original VMSA-2024-0019 update regarding session timeouts when accessing vCenter (with a workaround at [KB 377734](https://knowledge.broadcom.com/external/article?articleNumber=377734)).
 This is resolved with the re-release.

 If you enable SSH on vCenter in order to implement the workaround, remember to disable it again afterwards.

 ### Does this impact VMware vSphere 6.5 or 6.7?

-Yes.
-Products that are past their End of General Support dates are not evaluated as part of security advisories.
+Likely.
+Products that are past their End of General Support dates are not evaluated as part of security advisories, and versions not listed in the VMSA should be assumed to be affected.
 If your organization has extended support please use those processes to request assistance.

 ### Do I have to update to vCenter 8.0.3 to receive this patch?